-Visitors to Russia might see Baba Yaga depicted on folk art.
+Visitors to Russia might see Baba Yaga depicted in folk art.
 She also appears in Russian cartoons.
-So important to Russian culture is she that famous composers have named some of their works after her, and she’s just as prevalent as two other fairytale characters, Ded Moroz and Snegurochka.
-If you see a strange and scary witch with the following characteristics, you know you’ve just met Baba Yaga.
+In fact, she is so important to Russian culture that famous composers have named their works after her.
+If you see renditions throughout your travels of a strange and scary witch, you know you’ve come across Baba Yaga.

 One attribute that Baba Yaga shares with American witches is a broom.
-Her broom is, in characteristic Russian fashion, made of birch.
-She uses the broom to sweep away the heavy prints her mortar makes when she’s hopping about in it.
+Her broom is—in characteristic Russian fashion—made of birch.
+She uses the broom to sweep away any trace of her presence as she zooms off to her next locale.

 Baba Yaga’s Helpers

 Baba Yaga sometimes appears with various characters that are under her power.
 For example, she has three horsemen in her posse representing dawn (the white rider), midday (the red rider), and midnight (the black rider).
 The old crone also has a daughter, in certain tales, and sometimes invisible servants help her with tasks around her hut.
 Animal helpers also appear in stories alongside this Russian witch.

 Baba Yaga appears in several tales told with variations, depending upon the source.
 The most famous story is “Vasilisa the Beautiful” where Vasilisa is sent by her stepmother to collect fire from Baba Yaga’s hut (not an easy job).
 Baba Yaga agrees to help if Vasilisa can complete a set of tasks to the witch’s satisfaction.
 Vasilisa—along with the help of a magic doll, the invisible servants, and the three riders that mark the passage of time—completes the tasks and is given the magic fire.
 All ends well when her skills draw the Tsar’s attention and he marries her.